Giftbatolu/hng-backend-stage_0/README.md

 ## Description
 This project implements a public API that returns specifi personal information in JSON format.The API provides the following details:
-- My registered email address for HNG12 slack workplace with is sekinatoyelami@gmail.com
+- Registered email address for HNG12 slack workplace
 - The current datetime as an ISO 8601 formatted timestamp.
 - The GitHub URL of the project's codebase.